LouisIsbister/set-theory-venn-diagram/README.md

 # About:
-This application evaluates expressions in set theory and graphically represents the result using Venn diagrams.
-That is, a user can enter an expression in set theory and be presented with its graphical representation of the data.
+This application evaluates expressions in set theory and graphically represents the result using Venn Diagrams.
+That is, a user can enter an expression in set theory and be presented with the graphical representation of the data.

 # Opening the program:
-- Download the code as a .zip file from the "<>Code" tab in git.
+Download the code as a .zip file from the "<>Code" tab in git.
 ## BlueJ
 From here you can directly open it in BlueJ by going to "Project" -> "Open ZIP/JAR" and selecting the zip file.
 You'll likely get a pop-up about "Package line mismatches", you can click continue and it simply adds the statement "package src;" to each file.
-## [Eclipse]
+## Eclipse
- - If you're using eclipse you will need to extract the .zip file to a new folder.
+If you're using eclipse you will need to extract the .zip file to a new folder.
 You can then create a new java project in eclipse and right click on it, selecting "Import" ->  "File system" and navigate to the "src" directory within your new folder, then click "select folder".
 Select the java source files in eclipse and make sure to set the "into folder" as "[your_project_name]/src.
 Then click "finish".
-## [VSC]
+## VSC
 If you're using Visual Studio Code then you just need to extract the .zip file to a new folder.
 Then navigate to "File" -> "Open Folder", then, navigate to the directory of the folder you've just created and select the "src" folder.
 Then click "Select folder" and it will open the source files in VSC.

 # Running the program: